5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ```

 If you are using the option to use a running MB-SMF/MB-UPF (Step 1a) then make the following changes to the JSON above:
-- The tunnel IP address for `distSession.mbUpfTunAddr.ipv4Addr` from 127.0.0.7 to the IP address for the tunnel, which was returned in the MB-SMF response.
+- Change the MB-UPF tunnel IP address `distSession.mbUpfTunAddr.ipv4Addr` from 127.0.0.7 to the destination IP address for the Nmb9 tunnel returned in the MB-SMF response (sequence step 5).
-- The port number for `distSession.mbUpfTunAddr.portNumber` from 5678 to the port number for the tunnel, which was returned in the MB-SMF response.
+- Change the MB-UPF tunnel port number `distSession.mbUpfTunAddr.portNumber` from 5678 to the destination port number for the Nmb9 tunnel returned in the MB-SMF response (sequence step 5).

-When pushed as a configuration for the MBSTF, this will configure a Distribution Session that will provide an ingest URL and will wait for an MPD to be *PUT* to the ingest URL.
+When pushed as a configuration for the MBSTF, this will configure a Distribution Session that will provide an ingest URL and will wait for a Service Entry Point (DASH manifest) document to be *PUT* to the ingest URL.
 The ingest URL is the concatenation of *objIngestBaseUrl* and *objAcquisitionIdPush* from the response.

+Note that the present implementation of the MBSTF only supports `live-profile` DASH manifests as the Service Entry Point document.

-To push the *DistSession* to the MBSTF to configure it (sequence steps 6 and 7), use the following command:
+To push the *DistSession* to the MBSTF to configure it (sequence step 6), use the following command:

 ```bash
 curl --http2-prior-knowledge -H 'Content-Type: application/json' --data-binary @DistSession-DASH-PUSH-request.json http://127.0.0.62:7777/nmbstf-distsession/v1/dist-sessions
 ```

-The result should look something like:
+The MBSTF response (sequence step 7) should look like (the *objIngestBaseUrl* field will be different):

 ```json
 {